babylonhealth/ios-playbook/Interview/AutomationExercise.md

 For the net stage we would like you to improve test coverage by adding new tests as follows:

-- Create any new tests you feel are appropriate
+- Create new tests to cover the scenarios you feel are more relevant
 - Write an explanation as to why the test is needed and what it covers

 ### Framework